Young, healthy people may have to wait until 2022 for vaccine, top WHO scientist says

 However, in an updated document released Tuesday, the U.S. Centers for Disease Control and Prevention said that with limited supplies, it may ask some groups of people to not get the vaccine at first.
 It said it was working on a way to “distribute these limited vaccines in a fair, ethical, and transparent way.”

-The CDC also said that a covid-19 vaccine may not be recommended for children when it first becomes available in the United States because the vaccine has not been tested on them.
+The CDC also said that a covid-19 vaccine may not be recommended for children when it first becomes available in the United States, because the vaccine has not been tested on them.

 “Only non-pregnant adults” have participated in early trials so far, the CDC said on its website.
 “However, clinical trials continue to expand those recruited to participate.
 The groups recommended to receive the vaccines could change in the future.”

-In a draft document framework released last month, the National Academies of Sciences, Engineering and Medicine said only 10 million to 15 million doses of a vaccine may be available initially, which may cover only 3 to 5 percent of the U.S. population.
+In a framework released this month, the National Academies of Sciences, Engineering and Medicine said only 10 million to 15 million doses of a vaccine may be available initially, which may cover only 3 to 5 percent of the U.S. population.